pulp/pulpcore/staging_docs/admin/learn/architecture.md

 `pulp-api` and `pulp-content` using OpenTelemetry.
 You can read more about [OpenTelemetry here](https://opentelemetry.io).

+!!! attention
+    This feature is provided as a tech preview and could change in backwards incompatible ways in the future.

 If you are using [Pulp in One Container](https://pulpproject.org/pulp-in-one-container/) or [Pulp Operator](https://docs.pulpproject.org/pulp_operator/) and want to enable it, you will need to set the following environment variables: